thenativeweb/roboter/README.md

     $ npm run publish-patch

-Alternative you may also use `publich-minor` and `publish-major`, depending on the changes you have made.
+Alternative you may also use `publish-minor` and `publish-major`, depending on the changes you have made.

 ## License